Redactix

 Keyboard Shortcuts

-Speed up your workflow with Markdown-style shortcuts.
+Speed up your workflow with slash commands and Markdown-style shortcuts.

 Shortcut Action Description